Hercule Poirot: David Suchet

 David Suchet starred as Poirot in the ITV series Agatha Christie's Poirot from 1989 until June 2013, when he announced that he was bidding farewell to the role.
 "No one could've guessed then that the series would span a quarter-century or that the classically trained Suchet would complete the entire catalogue of whodunits featuring the eccentric Belgian investigator, including 33 novels and dozens of short stories."
-His final appearance in the show was in an adaptation of Curtain: Poirot's Last Case, aired on 13 November 2013.
+His final appearance in the show was in an adaptation of Curtain, aired on 13 November 2013.

-The writers of the "Binge!" article of Entertainment Weekly Issue #1343–44 (26 December 2014 – 3 January 2015) picked Suchet as "Best Poirot" in the "Hercule Poirot & Miss Marple" timeline.
+The writers of the "Binge!" article of Entertainment Weekly December 2014/January 2015) picked Suchet as "Best Poirot" in the "Hercule Poirot & Miss Marple" timeline.

-The episodes were shot in various locations in the UK and abroad (for example Triangle at Rhodes and Problem at Sea), whilst other scenes were shot at Twickenham Studios.
+The episodes were shot in various locations in the UK and abroad (for example "Triangle at Rhodes" and "Problem at Sea"), whilst other scenes were shot at Twickenham Studios.